ehabrafat/Minimum-subset-sum-difference/algo.md

-# GOAL:- Divide array into 2 subsets such that difference of their sum is minimized
+# Divide array into 2 subsets such that difference of their sum is minimized
 Example:
  A = {1,6,11,5}
 Solutaion: